EX-XDRiVER/Chart-Documentation/xdrv.md

 FLASH_TRACK=FALSE

 // STAGE_BACKGROUND, is a string that loads a scene within the game as its background.
 // Right now 'default' is accepted, which will fall back to the default background.
-Be careful with this value.
-// Leave this value blank if you don't know what you're doing!
 STAGE_BACKGROUND=default
 ```